yeziR4/vizbackend-/replit.md

 Returns API information and available endpoints.

 ### GET /api/goals
-Fetches goals data from all or specified leagues.
+Fetches goals data from all leagues or multiple leagues.

+⚠️ **Warning:** This endpoint can take 5-10 minutes when fetching all leagues.
+Consider using individual league endpoints instead.

 **Query Parameters:**
 - `season` (optional, default: 2024): The starting year of the season (e.g., 2024 for 2024-2025 season)